crux82/grut/README.md

 ### Options
 Here you can find a list of the options.

     -h   : help.
     -m   : define path to model. (default to "/model/") -t   : define the task. (default to "SRL")
     -i   : input to be predicted.
+    -hrc : path to huric file to be used as map. (if no path is provided, it is assumed the map description is already appended to the input)

 **Notice** that the input needs to be in the form described in the paper, i.e. with existential and spatial map description prepended to the input and divided by `#`.